RajAnand132/User-Management/README.md

 ## Key Components:

+**1. User Entity:**

-1. User Entity: The project defines a User entity class representing the user data with appropriate attributes.
+The project defines a User entity class representing the user data with appropriate attributes.
 This entity is managed using Spring Data JPA.

+**2. UserRepository:**

-2. UserRepository: A repository interface is created for User entities, allowing for database operations such as saving, retrieving, updating, and deleting user records.
+ A repository interface is created for User entities, allowing for database operations such as saving, retrieving, updating, and deleting user records.
 Spring Data JPA generates the implementation automatically.

+**3. UserController:**

-3. UserController: This REST controller handles HTTP requests related to user management.
+ This REST controller handles HTTP requests related to user management.
 It provides the following endpoints:

 - /api/api/users: Adds a new user to the system.
 - /api/user/{userId}: Retrieves user information by User ID.